-In December 2017, UCOR (the cleanup contractor for ORR) issued the Construction Execution/ Management Plan, Outfall 200 Mercury Treatment Facility at the Y-12 Nuclear Security Complex, Oak Ridge, Tennessee (UCOR 2017).
-The goal of the Mercury Treatment Facility is to reduce the mercury concentration in water exiting the Y-12 Complex.
+In December 2017, UCOR issued the Construction Execution/Management Plan, Outfall 200 Mercury Treatment Facility at the Y-12 Nuclear Security Complex, Oak Ridge, Tennessee (UCOR 2017).
+The Outfall 200 Mercury Treatment Facility is a vital piece of infrastructure that will open the door for demolition of Y-12's large, deteriorated, mercurycontaminated facilities and subsequent soil remediation by providing a mechanism to limit potential mercury releases into Upper East Fork Poplar Creek.
 The west end Y-12 storm drain system discharges to Upper East Fork Poplar Creek at Outfall 200, and mercury from historic operations is present at Outfall 200 where storm water enters Poplar Creek.
+In FY 2020, contractors began excavations at the treatment plant site and at the Headworks site.
+They installed and operated a small treatment system to remove mercury from water collected in the Headworks excavation site.
+Crews also poured the concrete pads and began installing rebar for the walls of the treatment plant.
+Completion of shoring walls and excavations at the Headworks site is planned for FY 2021, and the entire facility is slated to be operational in the mid-2020s.